jayjo/keymap/README.md

 Feel free to fork Keycodes and contribute or leave any comments on how I can improve Keycodes.

-Follow me @jayjo on Twitter for updates.
+Follow me [@jayjo](http://twitter.com/jayjo) on Twitter for updates.

-Thanks or stopping by.
+Thanks for stopping by.